 It’s no secret that retail is a crowded and competitive industry.
-As a result, consumers are presented with a large array of options, allowing customers to choose where they want to spend their money.
+Consumers are presented with a large array of options, allowing them to choose where they want to spend their money.

-Market research in the retail industry is more important now than ever.
-By speaking with consumers, your retail store will be able to better understand your target market and make better business decisions.
+By surveying or speaking with consumers, your retail store (whether it be online, in-person, or hybrid) will be able to better understand your target market and make better business decisions.

 - Intercept surveys

 - Customer segmentation

 - Social listening and monitoring